Privacy & Cookies policy

 More information for students in our education centres and for parents, carers and governors is available in our Schools Privacy Notices.

 We ensure that we use your information in accordance with all applicable laws concerning the protection of personal information.
-This policy explains:

-• What information Livability may collect about you
+• When we collect information about you

-• How we process that information
+• How long we keep your information for

-• How we use your information in marketing and fundraising
+• How we keep your information secure

 Please select below to read more: